Start eating, feeling & living better today. Subscribe

 • 1 tsp Italian Seasoning

-• 1/2 tsp Salt (plus more for zucchini)
+• 1 tsp Salt (plus more for salting zucchini)

-• 1/4 tsp Black Pepper
+• 1/2 tsp Black Pepper, freshly ground

-• 2 cups shredded Mozzarella Cheese
+• 2 cups shredded Low-Moisture Mozzarella Cheese

 Instructions

 1. Preheat oven to 375°F (190°C).
-Lightly grease a baking dish.
+Lightly grease a 9×13 inch baking dish.

-6. Top generously with shredded mozzarella cheese.
+7. Top generously and evenly with the shredded mozzarella cheese.

 Notes